Skip to main content

 Follow-up care

 Children’s Hospital provides comprehensive long-term follow-up for children with spina bifida, from the time of repair through adolescence.
-Our dedicated Spina Bifida Program’s interdisciplinary team includes a pediatrician, nurse, social worker, physical therapist, neurosurgeon, orthopaedic specialists, urologist and genetic counselor — all focused on the care of children with spina bifida.
+Our dedicated Spina Bifida Program’s interdisciplinary team includes a pediatrician, nurse, social worker, physical therapist, neurosurgeon, orthopedic specialists, urologist and genetic counselor — all focused on the care of children with spina bifida.
 As needed, other subspecialists within CHOP are consulted.

 Follow-up includes visits every four to six months until age 2, then annually, with urodynamic testing and renal bladder ultrasounds to ensure kidneys function properly and bladder function is stable.